rpoteau/gSOMOs/DOCUMENTATION_setup_v3.md

-# 🧪 How to Build the HTML Documentation for SOMOs (with Sphinx)
+# 🧪 How to Build and Publish the HTML Documentation for gSOMOs (with Sphinx + ReadTheDocs)

-This guide explains how to build a full HTML documentation for the SOMOs package using **Sphinx**.
+This guide explains how to build and publish full HTML documentation for the gSOMOs package using **Sphinx** and **ReadTheDocs**.

 ---